MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_provision_ml.md

 To successfully set up Microsoft 365 learning pathways with the Provisioning Service, the person doing the provisioning must meet the following pre-requisites:

 - The person provisioning learning pathways must be a Tenant Administrator of the tenant where learning pathways will be provisioned.
 - A tenant App Catalog must be available within the Apps option of the SharePoint Admin Center.
-If your organization does not have an SharePoint tenant App Catalog, refer to the [SharePoint Online documentation](https://docs.microsoft.com/sharepoint/use-app-catalog) to create one.
-Note that you must wait at least two hours after creating the App Catalog before provisioning learning pathways.
+If your organization doesn't have an SharePoint tenant App Catalog, refer to the [SharePoint Online documentation](https://docs.microsoft.com/sharepoint/use-app-catalog) to create one.
+You must wait at least two hours after creating the App Catalog before provisioning learning pathways.
 - The person provisioning learning pathways must be a Site Collection Owner of the Tenant App Catalog.
 If the person provisioning learning pathways is not a Site Collection Owner of the App Catalog, [complete these instructions](addappadmin.md) and continue.

-## Ensure the Tenant Admin account does not have a language selected
+## Ensure the Tenant Admin account doesn't have a language selected
-Before you provision learning pathways, ensure that the Admin Account for the tenant does not have a language selected.
-Here’s how to verify if the Admin account does not have a language selected.
+Before you provision learning pathways, ensure that the Admin Account for the tenant doesn't have a language selected.
+Here’s how to verify if the Admin account doesn't have a language selected.
 1. With your Edge Admin profile, go to office.com.
 2. Enter the user credentials (if necessary).
 3. In Microsoft 365, click **All Apps** > Delve.